-Before we dive into how to shadow a doctor, let’s take a closer look at why this type of experience is so important.
+We’ve gathered some pointers on how to shadow a doctor.
+But before we dive into that, let’s take a closer look at why physician shadowing is so important.

 The advantage of shadowing a doctor

-You’ve heard many times that it would be wise to shadow a doctor, but it’s important to understand why it’s so important.
-There’s actually a pretty practical reason to pursue this type of experience as you’re gearing up for medical school.
+You’ve heard that physician shadowing is a valuable element to strengthen your medical school application, but why is it so important?
+There’s actually a pretty practical reason to pursue this type of experience as you’re gearing up for med school.

 “Physician shadowing is essential for pre-meds.”

 Additionally, gaining exposure to the medical field can help show medical school admissions teams that you’re dedicated to becoming a doctor.